atteneder/glTFast/Documentation~/UpgradeGuides.md

 *Unity glTFast* 4.0 introduces scene-based instantiation.
 While most glTF assets contain only one scene they could consist of multiple scenes and optionally have one of declared the default scene.

-The old behaviour was, that all of the glTF's content was loaded.
+The old behavior was, that all of the glTF's content was loaded.
 The new interface allows you to load the default scene or any scene of choice.
 If none of the scenes was declared the default scene (by setting the `scene` property), no objects are instantiated (as defined in the glTF specification).

 [`GltfImport`][GltfImport] (formerly named `GLTFast`) provides the following properties and methods for scene instantiation: